 The different roles within Human Resources play an important piece of the entire recruiting, hiring and onboarding process.
 Please contact your HR Business Partner if you are unsure of who will be able to assist you.
 Below is a brief description of important roles in the recruiting, hiring and onboarding process.

 HR Service Partner (HRSP).
-HRSPs are assigned to a specific department, similar to the HRBP structure.
-This group handles a variety of HR items including job postings, hires, benefits and general HR inquiries.
-HRSPs partner with HRBPs and other Subject Matter Experts within OHR to escalate inquiries or requests.
+The HRSP handles a variety of HR items including job postings, hires, benefits and general HR inquiries.
+The HRSP partners with HRBPs and other Subject Matter Experts within OTI to escalate inquiries or requests.

 Compensation Manager.
 Helps provide support in the form of compensation policy development and enforcement.
 Reviews the job duties for all positions.
 Creates classification framework and pay grades.
 Understands position leveling, equity issues amongst positions that are performing similar duties and has the ability to share market information that can impact your position structure and classification.

 HR Liaisons.
 Approximately 40 employees who have been designated by their department head to perform HR functions within the department.
-As partners of OHR, HR Liaisons play an important role from creating a welcoming environment for new hires to maintaining workplace unity while supporting employees and management.
-OHR supports the HR Liaisons by providing foundational and functional training through our quarterly HR Liaison meetings and day to day OHR support.
+As partners of OTI, HR Liaisons play an important role from creating a welcoming environment for new hires to maintaining workplace unity while supporting employees and management.
+OTI supports the HR Liaisons by providing foundational and functional training through our quarterly HR Liaison meetings and day-to-day OTI support.

-Please send all documentation collected during the hiring process such as interview notes and selection matrices to OHR.
-OHR retains documentation according to state records retention schedules.
+Please send all documentation collected during the hiring process such as interview notes and selection matrices to OTI.
+OTI retains documentation according to state records retention schedules.
 It is not necessary to send resumes or other application materials unless notes were added during the interview process.